 Tips to prevent fire damages from happening in your home or business

 - Electrical Cords: Make sure that none of your electrical cords have cracks or breaks.
 Throw out any that are in poor condition.
 Why risk it?
-You can keep grandpa’s old power sander, just replace the old cord.
-Go to E How to learn how.
+You can keep grandpa’s old power sander, replace the old cord.
+Go to E-How to learn how.

-- Overloaded circuits: Have you ever had a circuit breaker that kept tripping or fuses that kept blowing?
+- Overloaded Circuits: Have you ever had a circuit breaker that kept tripping or fuses that kept blowing?
 These are signs of inadequate power, often due to an over-reliance on extension cords.
 Extension cords are meant to be temporary.
-If you are finding that you need to use them often, it is time to hire an electrician to update your demands.
-Electrical fires are the leading source of fires year after year.
+If you find that you need to use them often, it is time to hire an electrician to update your demands to prevent fire damage.
+Electrical fires are the leading source of fire year after year.

-- Escape in time: On average you have only 2 minutes to escape after a fire breaks out in your home.
-Make sure you and your family have discussed a fire escape plan and a meeting place away from the home.
-Children are very receptive to learning, so set a timer and have them practice the escape routes.
-They will have fun practicing and it helps to provide peace of mind for them knowing what to do in the event of a fire.
-It is important for them and the firemen to have a clear path for a safe exit.
+- Escape in Time: On average, you have only two minutes to escape after a fire breaks out in your home.
+Ensure you and your family have discussed a fire escape plan and a meeting place away from the house.
+Children are receptive to learning, so set a timer and have them practice the escape routes.
+They will have fun practicing.
+It provides peace of mind for them by knowing what to do in the event of a fire.
+It is vital for them and the firefighters to have a clear path for a safe exit.

 What can you do to minimize loss and be more prepared in the event of a disaster?

 Get insured!
-Having insurance on your car, home, apartment and business will minimize the loss you face in a disaster situation.
-Insurance offers you piece of mind and the ability to recover more quickly after a disaster.
+Having insurance on your car, home, apartment, or business will minimize the loss you face in a disaster situation.
+Insurance offers you peace of mind and the ability to recover more quickly after a disaster.